aytechnet/1brc/README.md

  * buffer alignement to EOL is done in created thread to speed up the process a little
  * entry.update() has been manualy inlined

+Please check the official [One Billion Row Challenge](https://github.com/gunnarmorling/1brc) page for sample data generation, `measurements.txt` file should be accessible on the base directory of this project for testing it.

 ## Results on a Ryzen 5 8540U with 12Gb of available RAM and a NVMe SSD disk

 These are the results from running the challenge winner in Java with alternate proposed Golang implementation on a six core (12 logical CPUs) on a budget laptop running an AMD Ryzen 5 8540U with 16Gb of RAM and a NVMe SSD disk.
 Please note there is only 12Gb of available RAM.
 Tests are run 5 times.